- Send an announcement about a new app version and encourage users to upgrade. — Identifier: app version

 1. Cannot be targeted directly.
 You must create a reusable segment in the Segment Builder that includes this data, then select that segment in the Audience step in the In-App Automation composer.
 Minimum SDKs required: iOS 14.2.0, Android 14.1.0.

 Client-side vs server-side data

 Airship client-side data mostly comes from apps and websites that use our SDK.
 This is the source of client-side data used for targeting.
 Client-side data includes Device PropertiesMetadata representing the default attributes and property tags of a device, such as language and time zone settings, OS and browser versions, and notification opt-in status.
 Device properties are used for audience segmentation.
-The data used for the tags and attributes is collected automatically from the Airship SDKs, and are updated daily. and AttributesMetadata that you can use to group and target your audience.
+The data used for the tags and attributes is collected automatically from the Airship SDKs, and are updated daily. and AttributesMetadata that you can use for audience segmentation.
 Attributes differ from tags in that when evaluating users with attributes, Airship uses operators, e.g., equals, less than/greater than, contains, before/after, to determine whether or not to target a user.
 Supported attribute types are TEXT, NUMBER, and DATE. .
 See reference: Default Attributes.

 You can also group users and add attributes and tags yourself — this is considered server-side data.
 CRM and POS systems are common sources.
 For segmentation, you can create:

-- AttributesMetadata that you can use to group and target your audience.
+- AttributesMetadata that you can use for audience segmentation.
 Attributes differ from tags in that when evaluating users with attributes, Airship uses operators, e.g., equals, less than/greater than, contains, before/after, to determine whether or not to target a user.
 Supported attribute types are TEXT, NUMBER, and DATE.

 - Audience ListsRecipient messaging recipient groups based on either your own data or automatically-generated app user lifecycle information.
 You can use audience lists to target specific users.

 - Named UsersA customer-provided identifier used for mapping multiple devices and channels to a specific individual.

 - TagsMetadata that you can associate with channels or named users for audience segmentation.
 Tags are generally descriptive terms indicating user preferences or other categorizations, e.g.,

 weather_alerts_los_angeles.
 Tags are case-sensitive. and Tag GroupsAn array of tags that you can associate with both channels and named users.